negrifelipe/BunnyHopScript/README.md

 Fell free to contribute, create pull request and if all is okey and working it will be acepted

 # Tools
-This bunny hop script uses a library called Memory [https://github.com/erfg12/memory.dll/]
+This bunny hop script uses a library called Memory for writing/reading fron the game memory [https://github.com/erfg12/memory.dll/], also i use Hazedumper yo know the game offsets [https://github.com/frk1/hazedumper]